turbot/steampipe-docs/docs/faq/overview.md

 After the support period ends:
 - The version will continue to function but will no longer receive updates
-- Users are encouraged to upgrade to a supported version
+- Users are strongly encouraged to upgrade to a supported version
-- Compatibility between unsupported CLI versions and new plugin versions is not guaranteed
+- Legacy registry versions (CLI v0.22.2 and earlier) cannot install or update plugins
 - Unsupported plugin versions may not work with API changes in cloud services

 ### Plugin Registry Support Lifecycle